Donald Trump Said John Bolton Was Holding Him Back On Venezuela & Cuba, Says His Views Are ‘Far Stronger’

 President Donald Trump took to Twitter on Thursday afternoon to once again lash out at former National Security Advisor John Bolton, just days after the president announced in a tweet that he had fired him.

-The tweet, which was set Thursday just before 1:30 p.m., was sent as a follow-up to a tweet from Florida Sen. Marco Rubio, who had tweeted about a phone call he had with the 45th president.
+The tweet, which was sent Thursday just before 1:30 p.m., was a followup to a tweet from Florida Senator Marco Rubio, who had tweeted about a phone call he had with the 45th president.

-In the tweet, the Florida Republican said that he spoke to Trump about Venezuela, and confirmed that the president told him he had disagreed with the views of a “previous advisor.”
+In the tweet, the Florida Republican said that he spoke to Trump about Venezuela and confirmed that the president told him he had disagreed with the views of a “previous advisor.”

 Trump was less vague in his own tweet, calling out Bolton directly.